velexi-research/VLXI-Cookiecutter-Research/README-Template-Usage.md

 * `requirements.txt`: `pip` requirements file containing Python packages for data science, testing, and assessing code quality

+* `Project.toml`: Julia package management file containing Julia packagesi dependencies

+* `Manifest.toml`: Julia package management file that Julia uses to maintain a record of the state of the Julia environment.
+This file should _not_ be edited.

 * `data`: directory where project data should be placed. __Note__: data placed in this directory ___does not___ necessarily need to be committed to the git